NURS 6512 Assignment 2 Digital Clinical Experience Focused Exam Cough

 Note: Each Shadow Health Assessment may be attempted and reopened as many times as necessary prior to the due date to achieve a total of 80% or better (this includes your DCE and your Documentation Notes), but you must take all attempts by the Week 5 Day 7 deadline.

-- Complete your Focused Exam: Cough DCE Assignment in Shadow Health via the Shadow Health link in Blackboard.
+- Complete your Focused Exam: Cough DCE Assignment in Shadow Health via the Shadow Health link in Canvas.

-- Once you complete your Assignment in Shadow Health, you will need to download your lab pass and upload it to the corresponding assignment in Blackboard for your faculty review.
+- Once you complete your assignment in Shadow Health, you will need to download your lab pass and upload it to the corresponding assignment in Canvas for your faculty review.

 - Complete your documentation using the documentation template in your resources and submit it into your Assignment submission link below.